LBAI-InfoLab/SjTree/README.md

 * --help / -h : display help

 ### Ouput
-In addition to the predicions (stored in the ouput file defined by the user), SjTree create cluster distribution figure (.png file) and an AFD representation of the clusters (.gif) in the images subfolder.
+In addition to the predictions (stored in the user-defined output file), SjTree create a cluster distribution figure (.png file) and an AFD representation of clusters (.gif) in the images subfolder.

 ### Example
-To run SjTree on your own data use the following line:
+To run SjTree on your own data, use the following line:
 > python SjTree.py --ifile my_data_file.csv --ofile my_result_file.csv

 ## Demo
-This version contains a file with anonymized data from the original study and the associated expected results.
-You can test the software using the following command line :
+The "example" folder contains a file with anonymized data from the original study and the associated expected results.
+You can test the software using the following command line:

 > python SjTree.py --ifile example/example_dataset.csv --ofile predictions.csv --interp False

 You can then check that the predictions correspond to the expected results (available in the example folder).
-The script should take approximatively 40 seconds to performed on a computer with recommended configuration.
+The script should take approximately 40 seconds to run on a computer with the recommended configuration.

 ## **Data structure**
 ### Mandatory columns
-The input file have to be a csv file containing at least the following columns:
+The input file must be a csv file containing at least the following columns:
 * ID
 * NAPA
 * RSPH9